-- Be a high school or home-schooled rising junior or senior - Demonstrate competence in reading, writing, and math based on prior performance in related courses - Possess a GPA of 3.0 or better - Obtain principal or the appropriate high school official approval - Provide parental or guardian written consent - Submit official transcripts and application by March 31 - Write an 300 500 word essay as directed - Participate in an interview conducted by The Apprentice School staff
+- Be a high school or home-schooled rising junior or senior - Demonstrate competence in reading, writing, and math based on prior performance in related courses

+- Possess a GPA of 2.5 or better with an 'A' or 'B' in at least Algebra, Geometry, and Algebra II.
+Special consideration will be given to applicants who have not yet completed Algebra II but who show a strong foundation in math and science coursework. - Obtain principal or the appropriate high school official approval - Provide parental or guardian written consent - Submit official transcripts and application by March 31 - Write a 300 500 word essay as directed - Participate in an interview conducted by The Apprentice School staff